cyberzzen/rdpcheck-cybzen/README.md

 # Instructions

 1. Create a KALI image on an SD-CARD using balenaEtcher.
-There us a stable KALI image for Raspberry Pi ARM
+There is a stable KALI image for Raspberry Pi ARM
 2. Boot the image on your Raspberry Pi
 3. Login as root
 4. Add a user using adduser and switch that user